Code-Institute-Submissions/YogaCity/README.md

 White background and golden title with menu. <br>

 __Menu:__ <br>
-The menu items will be within golden circles. <br>
+On large devices: the menu items will be all lined up horizontally within a golden rectangle. <br>
-All lined up horizontally in large size, hamburger icon in medium and small size.<br>
-On every page it will be visible, which page is active.<br>
+On medium and small devices: the menu items will be in a hamburger icon.<br>
-There will be a grey circle around the menu item with the golden circle.<br>
+The active page will have a grey border around the active menu item.<br>
-When the page _Alkmaar_, _Hoorn_ or _Zaandam_ is selected, the active circle will be around the _Location_ menu item.<br>
+When the page _Alkmaar_, _Hoorn_ or _Zaandam_ is selected, the active border will be around the _Location_ menu item.<br>

 __Footer:__ <br>
 The footer is white with grey icons, all lined up horizontally.<br>
-On small, medium and large devices, the icons stay all horizontally.<br>
+On small, medium and large devices, the icons will always stay all horizontally.<br>

 __All Pages:__ <br>
 White background, text in dark grey, titles in gold.<br>